getavalon/core/avalon/tools/workfiles/README.md

 Workfiles is available inside hosts via. the ```Avalon > Work Files``` menu.

-Here you can save the currently opened work file.
+Here you can save the currently opened work file instead of creating new files.